Azure/azure-functions-on-container-apps/samples/ACAKindfunctionapp/README.md

 ## 1. Introduction

-Azure Container Apps now supports running Azure Functions as a “functionapp” kind of container workload.
+Azure Container Apps now includes **native Azure Functions** support by setting the `kind=functionapp` property on a Container App resource.
 This enables you to combine the rich programming model and auto-scaling capabilities of Azure Functions with the flexible, serverless container hosting environment of Container Apps.
 - Read the official announcement blog post:
   https://techcommunity.microsoft.com/blog/AppsonAzureBlog/announcing-native-azure-functions-support-in-azure-container-apps/4414039
 - Learn more in the product documentation: